DejanAcimovic/ArduinoTracker/README.md

 # ArduinoTracker
 Simple app for showing location written by arduino in .txt file on google maps.
-Insert your own Google Maps api key
+Insert your own Google Maps api key.